paulrobertlloyd/paulrobertlloyd-v4/src/articles/2021/01/2020_in_review/index.md

 ## Back on the outside

 Relaxed restrictions over the summer meant more time could be spent outside — and beyond the realms of Brighton.
 Getting on a train to London one evening in July was [remarkable in its own right][29], but so was seeing people from work in person for the first time in over 3 months.
 We met up a few more times after that, our last evening together finishing with a street-based sing-off with a Bulgarian folk choir.
-Watching Matt and Sarah ‘collaborate’ with them on a performance of <cite>Gold Digga</cite> — I honestly felt like I was in [a movie][30].
+Watching Matt and Sarah ‘collaborate’ with them on a performance of ""Gold Digga"" — I honestly felt like I was in [a movie][30].

 * ![Mocking Sam’s appearance in the New York Times with Mario and Chris.](/media/1582756201.jpg "Mocking Sam’s appearance in the New York Times with Mario and Chris.")
 * ![Post karaoke, pre street sing-off with Matt, Duncan, Matilde and Sarah.](post_karaoke.jpg "Post karaoke, pre street sing-off with Matt, Duncan, Matilde and Sarah.")